Hill demands answers on Robert Mueller probe

 "There is at least a reasonable hypothesis that Mike Flynn is already cooperating with the DOJ investigation and perhaps even has been for some time," said Whitehouse, a Rhode Island Democrat.

 Whitehouse added he had no direct evidence to suggest that Flynn is cooperating with the Justice Department.
-But he said there is circumstantial evidence to suggest that it could be the case, saying Mueller must immediately detail the situation to "deconflict" with probes on the Hill to "make sure that congressional investigations aren't inadvertently competing DOJ criminal investigations."
+But he said there is circumstantial evidence to suggest that it could be the case, saying Mueller must immediately detail the situation to "deconflict" with probes on the Hill to "make sure that congressional investigations aren't inadvertently competing with DOJ criminal investigations."

 Flynn's attorney declined to comment when asked if his client was cooperating with the Justice Department.